 Volunteer Companions visit patients at home, once a week, usually for 2-3 hours, and help them with little things that make a big difference.
 This could involve going for walks, taking them to do shopping, light household tasks, support with gardening or simply having a chat.
 Companions can also visit so that carers can have a break.

-The Dorothy House Hospice at Home team can provide overnight care to patients who are approaching the end of their lives.
+The Dorothy House Hospice at Home team can provide overnight care for patients who are approaching the end of their lives.

 You may know a young person who helps with care.
 There are specific organisations which support young people, offer social activities, respite and the chance to meet someone to talk to.
 If you know a young carer who might appreciate some help, please call our Clinical Coordination Centre or talk to one of the organisations below: